Gu takes 2nd, Gremaud earns Olympic gold in ski slopestyle – KION546

 AP Sports Writer

 ZHANGJIAKOU, China (AP) — Eileen Gu earned a silver medal with her final run in the Olympic women’s ski slopestyle contest.
 That keeps alive her quest to become the first action-sports athlete to capture three medals at the same Winter Games.
 Gu’s bid for another gold medal was thwarted by Mathilde Gremaud.
-The freestyle skier from Switzerland won the event on a bitterly cold and hazy day with the temperature hovering around minus 5 degrees Fahrenheit.
+The freestyle skier from Switzerland won the event on a bitterly cold and hazy day with the temperature hovering around minus-5 degrees Fahrenheit.
 Kelly Sildaru of Estonia took home bronze.
-Gu is an 18-year-old American-born freestyler who is competing for her mother’s home country of China.
-She won the big air contest last week.
+An 18-year-old American-born freestyler who is competing for her mother’s home country of China, Gu won the big air contest last week.
 She also is competing in the halfpipe competition.